ArminJo/NeoPatterns/README.md

 <br/>

 # NeoPixel library
-the included NeoPixel library is an extensions of the Adafruit NeoPixel library and supports multiple virtual NeoPixel (and NeoPattern) objects on one physical strip.
+the included **NeoPixel library is an extensions of the Adafruit NeoPixel library** and supports **multiple virtual NeoPixel (and NeoPattern) objects on one physical strip**.
 It also contains a lot of useful functions like:
-- setColor()
+- setColor() - Sets all pixels to a color.
+- addPixelColor() - Adds color to existing one and clip to white.
+- drawBar(aBarLength) - Draws a bar of pixels starting at the upper or lower end.
-- drawBar()
+- fillRegion(aColor, aRegionFirst, aRegionLength).
-- drawBarFromColorArray() - uses a color array for the different colors of the bar pixel.
+- drawBarFromColorArray(aBarLength, aColorArrayPtr) - Uses a color array for the different colors of the bar pixel.
+Useful for e.g. VU meters.
-- dimColor() - by 50%.
+- fillWithRainbow(aRainbowWheelStartPos).
+- dimColor(aColor) - Calculates 50% dimmed version of a color not using gamma.
-- gamma5() - returns gamma brightness value from a linear input.
+- gamma5(aLinearBrightnessValue) - Returns gamma brightness value from a linear input.
-- gamma5FromColor() - returns the gamma corrected color.
+- convertLinearToGamma5Color(aLinearBrightnessValue) - Returns the gamma corrected color.
+- dimColorWithGamma5(aLinearBrightnessValue, aBrightness) - like before but with additional brightness.
-- Wheel() - returns colors from a color wheel starting ar red. as well as functions for getting color parts
+- Wheel() - Returns colors from a color wheel starting ar red.
+- printConnectionInfo().<br/>
+as well as functions for getting pixel info:
+- getRedPart(color32_t color).
-- Red()
+- getGreenPart(color32_t color).
-- Green()
+- getBluePart(color32_t color).
-- Blue()
+- getBytesPerPixel().<br/>
+and fancy functions like:
+- getAndAdjustActualNeopixelLenghtSimple() - Uses ADC and the VCC voltage drop to determine the actual length of a strip.
+Based on https://cpldcpu.com/2014/11/16/ws2812_length/

 <br/>